MakeItBack/Toy-Robot-Challenge/README.md

 1) Select a command from the the ``Command Type`` dropdown box at the top of the yellow panel
 2) **IF** you have selected **place** you **must also complete** the ``Column`` ``Row`` and ``Facing`` fields with **valid values**.
 Otherwise you can ignore them.
 3) Click the green ``SEND COMMAND`` button to send the command to the robot.
 4) Feedback is displayed in the grey panel to the right of the command inputs.
-This will either confirm the action was successfully taken or notifiy you of an invalid command (no action taken).
-Examples of invalid commands are any that would move the robot outside the grid or providing incomplete or otherwise invalid inputs.
+This will either confirm the action was successful or notifiy you of an invalid command (no action taken).
+Examples of invalid commands are moves that would send the robot outside of the grid or providing incomplete or otherwise invalid inputs.

 Note: Valid inputs for ``Facing`` are NORTH, SOUTH, EAST or WEST (i.e. uppercase only)